Best Shares to Buy NOW - February 2021

 US supermarket giant Walmart has had a great year to date.
 Starting 2020 at just over $118, the shares are now worth $142 on the NYSE.
 This represents growth of 20% in just 10 months of trading.

-However, investors will be keen to see how the firm has performed over the last quarter, with Q3 results due in the second week of November.
-If Walmart once again exceeds market expectations, we could see the upward momentum continue for some time.
+Walmart reported better-than-expected third-quarter earnings.
+Walmart once again exceeds market expectations, we could see the upward momentum continue for some time.

 How to Find the Best Shares to Buy Now